netzpirat/haml_coffee_assets-amd-demo/README.md

-# Haml Coffee Assets & Require JS
+# Haml Coffee Assets & Require JS Demo App

 This is a simple example Rails application that shows how to set up [Haml Coffee Assets](https://github.com/netzpirat/haml_coffee_assets) with [RequireJS](http://requirejs.org/).